zriyansh/signoz.io/blog/2023-10-15-datadog-pricing-surprises.md

 This piece explores two ways that Datadog’s pricing is often much larger than expected for small and mid-size engineering teams.
 The first is the per-host pricing that affects microservice architectures, and the second is custom metrics that can quickly get out of control and inflate your Datadog bill.

-## Per host pricing and its discontents
+## Datadog's Per host Pricing and its discontents

 Datadog's pricing is  tied directly to the number of hosts monitored.
 In dynamic environments, especially those with microservices, the amount of data can fluctuate significantly.
 This makes it challenging to predict costs.
 Datadog's per-host pricing model can be particularly challenging for architectures that rely heavily on microservices.
 Here's why: